soheeparklee/soheeparklee.github.io/_posts/2024-8-4-web-3loggin.md

 ---
-title: Static/ Dynamic Pages
+title: Logging Level
 categories: [Computer Science, WEB]
 tags: [] # TAG names should always be lowercase
 ---

+## ✅ Logging

+> use log4j
+> use different levels to express urgency of error

+## ✅ ERROR

+- Immediate solution required for program running

+## ✅ WARN

+- Need to be warned, but program is running
+- unable to use current data, cache
+- admin console password is not protected

-## ✅ Static Page
+## ✅ INFO

-> page written in HTML, CSS, JS <br>
-> when server revcieves request, send response to client <br>
+- notify when important process is being started, ended

-## ✅ Dynamic Page
+## ✅ DEBUG

-> pages writeen in CGI, AJAX, ASP, ASP.NET, etc <br>
-> content of pages is different for different visitors <br>
-> information on page is changes frequenlty <br>

-- stock prices
-- weather
+- developer adds log to make record